wet-boew/wet-boew-drupal/README.md

 Example: drush -l http://drupal_wet:8082 updatedb
 </pre>

-### Proxy Support
+### Drush Proxy Support

 > To get around the Proxy when using Windows you will have to create an _curlrc in msysgit's home directory then edit the following files.

 > 1. .curlrc (msysgit home directory):
 > In your Windows home directory, create a blank text file with the name "_curlrc" with no file extension and add two lines
+> 1. .curlrc:
 <pre>
---proxy your.proxyserver.ca:80
+> --proxy &lt;domain&gt;:&lt;port&gt;
---proxy-user &lt;proxy account ID&gt;: &lt;proxy password&gt;
+> --proxy-user &lt;username&gt;:&lt;password&gt;
 </pre>
-> Replace the proxyserver server name and port and the proxy account name and password in the example with the appropriate values.

-> This distribution also applies a Drupal core patch that enables Drupal's automatic update and App functionality to work.
+## Drupal Proxy Support

-> To enable HTTP proxy support in Drupal itself, after building and installing Drupal, modify the following lines in your settings.php file.
+> To facilitate Drupal's automatic update and App functionality you must enable HTTP proxy support in Drupal itself, after building and installing Drupal, modify the following lines in your settings.php file.
 <pre>
 $conf['proxy_server'] = 'www.proxyserver.ca';
 $conf['proxy_port'] = 80;